Craft Marketing Tips - Helping You Profit From Your Creativity

 About the Author

 James Dillehay, author of seven books, is a nationally recognized expert on starting a craft business.
 Artist, entrepreneur, and educator, his articles have helped over 15,000,000 readers of Family Circle, The Crafts Report, Better Homes & Gardens, Sunshine Artist, Ceramics Monthly, and more.
 James has appeared as a featured guest on HGTV's popular The Carol Duvall Show.
 He is a member of the advisory boards to The National Craft Association and ArtisanStreet.com.
-This article is copyrighted and excerpted from James Dillehay's The Basic Guide to Pricing Your Crafts
+This article is copyrighted and excerpted from James Dillehay's How to Price Crafts and Things You Make to Sell

 "An excellent resource . . . a well organized book is nothing without solid information and the book delivers here." ~ The Crafts Report